jessepav/lacygoill-wiki-backup/bug/vim.md

     :g/functions.*documented/#

-### Add more functions to reduce the need to ":exe" commands with dynamic arguments
+### Add more functions to reduce the need to ":execute" commands with dynamic arguments

    > Eval'ed   strings   run   in   unexpected  contexts   and   don't   go   through
    > parsing/expansion when you think it would.